Online sellers and vendors who want to reach beyond Google are advertising on that other popular online shopping site — Amazon.

 You’ll probably need between 100 to 200 keywords to see your ads bring a return for which you would be satisfied.
 Aim for more relevant keywords in order for your ads to get more impressions and provide more data for analysis.

 You’ll then have the chance to create your ad groups and Sponsored Product ads within your campaign.
-It’s best to plan and organize your ad groups ahead of time in order to keep track of which ads are being used for which products you’re selling.
+It’s best to plan and organize your ad groups ahead of time in order to keep track of which ads are being used for the products you’re selling.

 Are Your Ads Effective?